influxion/node-shop/readme.md

 npm i
 ```

-Finally, add your `.env` file and add
+Finally, add your `.env` file and add the following code and replace the "<>" with your info.

 ```env
 PORT=<set to your desired port>